Rogdham/pyzstd/index.rst

 .. note:: Build pyzstd module with options

     1️⃣ If provide ``--avx2`` build option, it will build with AVX2/BMI2 instructions.
 In MSVC build (static link), this brings some performance improvements.
-GCC/CLANG builds already dynamically dispatch some functions for BMI2 instructions, so no significant improvement.
+GCC/CLANG builds already dynamically dispatch some functions for BMI2 instructions, so no significant improvement, or worse.

     .. sourcecode:: shell